-Atlantis in Greek means the "island of Atlas".
-It is supposedly a legendary island which was first mentioned in Plato's Timaeus and Critias.
+Atlantis in Greek means "island of Atlas".
+It is supposedly a legendary island which was first mentioned in Plato's dialogues Timaeus and Critias.

-According to Plato, Atlantis was a naval island which was located "in front of the Pilars of Hercules" which is now the Straits of Gibraltar.
-The timeline given by Plato was 9000 years before Solon which would date Atlantis to 9600 BC.
+According to Plato, Atlantis was a naval island which was located "in front of the Pillars of Hercules", which is now the Straits of Gibraltar.
+The timeline given by Plato was 9,000 years before Solon, which would date Atlantis to 9600 BC.

-For decades, there have been scores of people who believed that the Lost City of Atlantis was a fact and that there was indeed at island as mentioned as per Plato's account.
-Other's believed that the story was a mere fiction just to complete Plato's dialogues.
+For decades, there have been scores of people who believe that the lost city of Atlantis is a fact and that the island mentioned in Plato's account truly existed.
+Others believe that the story is a mere fiction invented to complete Plato's dialogues.

-In Plato's dialogues introduced Atlantis in Timaeus, his accounts of Atlantis is explained below:-
+Plato introduced Atlantis in Timaeus, and his account of Atlantis is quoted below:

 "For the ocean there was at that time navigable; for in front of the mouth which you Greeks call, as you say, 'the pillars of Heracles', there lay an island which was larger than Libya and Asia together; and it was possible for the travelers of that time to cross from it to the other islands, and from the other islands to the whole of the continent over against them which encompasses that veritable ocean."

-"that an island of such nature and size once existed is evident from what is said by certain authors.
-According to them, there were seven islands in that sea at that time, sacred to Persephone, and also three others of enourmous size, one of which was sacred to Pluto, another to Ammon, and another one between them to Poseidon, the extent of which was a thousand stadia (200 km)."
+" . . . that an island of such nature and size once existed is evident from what is said by certain authors.
+According to them, there were seven islands in that sea at that time, sacred to Persephone, and also three others of enormous size, one of which was sacred to Pluto, another to Ammon, and another one between them to Poseidon, the extent of which was a thousand stadia (200 km)."

 "The continuity of discovering Atlantis illustrates the dangers of reading Plato.
-For he is clearly using what has become a standard device of fiction—stressing the histocity of an event as an indication of what follows is fiction."
+For he is clearly using what has become a standard device of fiction—stressing the historicity of an event as an indication of what follows is fiction."

 "We could not be told much more plainly that the whole narrative of Solon's conversations with the priests and his intention of writing the poem about Atlantis are an invention of Plato's fancy."

-Over the years, there have been numerous hypotheses as to the exact location of the lost city of Atlantis.
-The areas mentioned:-
+Over the years, there have been numerous hypotheses about the exact location of the lost city of Atlantis.
+Prominent hypotheses include the areas mentioned below:

-Several other locations have been thought to be the lost city of Atlantis.
-These are the Batabano Bay which is South of Cuba, the Bahamas, the Bermuda Triangle, Sundaland in Indonesia.
+- Other possible locations: Several other possible locations include Batabano Bay (which is South of Cuba), the Bahamas, the Bermuda Triangle and Sundaland in Indonesia.
 The lost continent of "Kumari Kandam" has also been suggested to be the lost city.

-In 2009, several group of experts, noted that they may have found the lost city of Atlantis located on the seabed off the African coast.
-They claimed that the grid of streets represented the outlines of a big city.
+In 2009, several groups of experts noted that they may have found the lost city of Atlantis located on the seabed off the African coast.
+They claimed that the apparent grid of streets represented the outlines of a big city.

-This claim was eventually brushed off as an incidental hoax as the official Google statement released stated that:-
+This claim was eventually brushed off as an incidental hoax.
+The official statement released by Google explained the following:

 "In this case, however, what users are seeing is an artefact of the data collection process.
 Bathymetric (or sea floor terrain) data is often collected from boats using sonar to take measurements of the sea floor.
 The lines reflect the path of the boat as it gathers the data.
 The fact there are blank spots between each of these lines is a sign of how little we really know about the world's oceans."

-Professor Richard Freund and his team claimed to have found the Lost City of Atlantis.
-They are said to have found the lost city just off Cadiz, Spain in a swampy marshland of the Dona Ana Park.
-They used satellite photographs, ground-penetrating radar as well as underwater technology.
+Professor Richard Freund and his team claimed to have found the lost city of Atlantis in 2009–2010 just off Cádiz, Spain, in a swampy marshland in the Dona Ana Park.
+What intrigued Freund about the park was the discovery of "memorial cities" which he claims were built by the survivors of Atlantis.
+Freund's team used satellite photographs, ground-penetrating radar and underwater technology to examine the area.

-3) a location in the sea beyond the Pillars of Hercules; and
+- a location in the sea beyond the Pillars of Hercules, and

-Marc Andre Gutscher reported in Geology in 2002 that the Gulf of Cadiz, which is west to the Straits of Gibraltar, which Plato described as being the plausible location for the lost city of Atlantis, showed a subduction zone and a wedge of sediment.
+Gutscher reported in Geology in 2002 that the Gulf of Cadiz, which is west of the Straits of Gibraltar (a plausible location for the lost city of Atlantis, based on Plato's description), showed a subduction zone and a wedge of sediment.
 Gutscher also wrote that it was "possible for a magnitude 8.5 earthquake and tsunami that ravaged Lisbon in 1755".

-However, in a contradiction to Gutscher's finding, it has been shown that no advance civilation lived in that region 12,000 years ago.
-This is because the first city which has been recorded in human history is Catalhoyuk which is 6300 BC old, while monumental architecture only came about in 5,000 BC.
-In an archeological perspective, based on evidence gathered has clearly stated that humans at that time were hunter-gatherers.
+However, in a contradiction to Gutscher's findings, it has been shown that no advanced civilization lived in that region 12,000 years ago.
+This is because the first city recorded in human history is Catalhoyuk from 6300 BC.
+Monumental architecture only came about in 5000 BC.
+From an archaeological perspective, collected evidence has clearly stated that humans at that time were hunter-gatherers.

-Until time memorial, we will never know what the Lost City of Atlantis was to Plato.
+We may never know what the lost city of Atlantis really was to Plato.
 We do not know if it was indeed a real city or if it was just a figment of his imagination.
-But, one thing is for sure, Plato left us with the greatest unsolved mystery of mankind.
+One thing is for sure: Plato left us with one of the greatest unsolved mysteries of mankind.